Join us at 2021’s Alumni Celebration Week: February 28 – March 6, Whitefish Mountain, Whitefish, MT

-Our first Alumni Celebration Week, held in Whitefish, MT this last February, drew over 35 alumni and friends fun, good food and great skiing.
+Our first Alumni Celebration Week, held in Whitefish, MT February 2019, drew over 35 alumni and friends fun, good food and great skiing.
 Participants received discounts on rooms at the Grouse Mountain Lodge and skiing discounts for veteran skiers age 62 and older.

 What’s an “alumni” member of the National Ski Patrol?